NikitaWeW/FlowCubemapEditor/README.md

 Introduction
 ===
 A flow map editor, but on a cube.
 Inspired by this [flow map painter](https://teckartist.com/?page_id=107).
+This is mostly a 1500 line mess, but I think its fine for such a small project like this.

 Build
 ===